jupyterhub/repo2docker/docs/source/contributing/tasks.md

 ## Creating a Release

-We make a release of whatever is on `master` every month.
+We make a release of whatever is on `main` every month.
 We use "calendar versioning".
 Monthly releases give users a predictable pattern for when releases are going to happen and prevents locking up improvements for fixes for long periods of time.